ashphythian/bayscanner/README.md

 This gem scrapes UK eBay given some search terms and search exclusion terms.
 It is designed for obscure items which only occasionally appear within your price range.

+It has two modes.
+One scrapes the site, and the other uses eBay's API.

+The former can be used freely, however the latter requires an app_id from eBay's developer site.

 ## Installation

 Add this line to your application's Gemfile: